GMD433/ASA/README.md

 # ASA
-Algorithm project made for ASA classes
+Algorithm project made for ASA classes in a group with José Cardoso(https://github.com/JMCLC)